-You don’t bury you head in your hands and weep in the corner when you hit a road block.
-As frustrating as it can be at times, complete failure is never a option is it?
+You don’t bury your head in your hands and weep in the corner when you hit a roadblock.
+As frustrating as it can be at times, complete failure is never an option is it?

 YOU CAN TAKE THE SAME APPROACH TO MARKETING.

 Start with three or four headline templates and three or four sales page templates.
-For example, you can have a short-form sales page template and a few long form templates.
+For example, you can have a short-form sales page template and a few long-form templates.
 Three or four headline templates is all you really need.
-You can combine different element from different templates to create a whole bunch of variations.
-Create a folder just for your marketing templates and treat them like your go-to plugins you use with every site build.
+You can combine a different element from different templates to create a whole bunch of variations.
+Create a folder just for your marketing templates and treat them like the go-to plugins you use with every site build.